zherdev-artem/ai-cms-grapesjs/README.md

 - The Post domain
 - The Category domain for grouping posts
 - Indexing Post Text for Full Search
+- Indexing Post Category for retrieve by id and code

 <a href="https://aimeos.org/">